 #5 Install Security Lighting

-Don’t ignore any small space or spaces that you can’t really see.
+Don’t ignore any small spaces that you can’t really see.
 We recommend lighting any areas in which your yard can get rid of any blindspots for your own safety.

 #6 Weather-Resistant Receptacles

 Instead of having cords running through a window or door to power your fixtures, always plug any temporary outdoor lights into outdoor weather-resistant receptacles.
 These have covers on them and can withstand any dampness, heat, and freezing temperatures without getting damaged.
 Remember you need to maintain your outdoor lighting in the winter.

 If you’re thinking of installing holiday lights, it is best if you use non-binding non-metal materials when attaching temporary lighting.
 Avoid metal because it can conduct electricity.
 Also, use plastic cable ties, this way your wires won’t get damaged.

 #8 Use Outdoor Extension Cords, Fixtures, and Bulbs

 Our most important and final tip is: to make sure to use cords, bulbs, and fixtures that are specifically made for outdoor use.
 Your lighting fixtures should all be outdoor-rated.
 This way they can sustain a significantly high degree of weather.